tasjian/trading_system/README.md

 - Verify API key permissions
 - Monitor system resource usage

-## 📚 Educational Use

-This system is designed for machine learning and algorithmic trading education:
 - **Paper Trading**: Safe environment for learning
 - **Strategy Development**: Framework for custom strategies
 - **Risk Management**: Professional risk controls
 - **Performance Analysis**: Comprehensive analytics

-## ⚠️ Disclaimer

-This software is for educational purposes only.
-Paper trading is recommended for learning and testing.
-Real money trading involves risk of loss.
-Always understand the risks before trading with real money.

-## 📄 License

 Educational use license.
 See LICENSE file for details.